AnandKri/comet-hunter/docs/roadmap.md

 # Roadmap

-The roadmap is organized around system maturity rather than feature breadth.
+The roadmap is organized around system maturity.

 ---